-This is an introduced species to MT with an expanding distribution in the Missouri, Yellowstone, and Bighorn Rivers.
-It is not known in Montana west of divide.
-In Montana this species was first discovered in the Madison River above Hebgen Reservoir in 1995 (Gustafson 2001).
+New Zealand Mudsnail (NZMS) is a small snail (4-6 mm) with a dextral (right-handed coiling), elongated shell with 5-6 whorls separated by deep grooves.
+It is generally dark brown to grey in color.
+This is an introduced species to MT with a stable or expanding distribution in the Missouri, Madison, Yellowstone, and Bighorn Rivers.
+It is not known in Montana west of the continental divide.
+In Montana this species was first discovered in the Madison River above Hebgen Reservoir in 1995 (Gustafson pers. comm.).
 However, the very large population present at that time indicataes that the introduction was a few years earlier.
 It is a native of New Zealand, but long established in Australia and Europe.
 This species has been known in North America since 1987 in the Snake River basin of Idaho

 Number of Observations:

 (Click on the following maps and charts to see full sized version)

 (Observations spanning multiple months or years are excluded from time charts)

 Potamopyrgus antipodarum can survive passage through the guts of fish and may be transported by these animals (Bruce 2006).
 Throughout Montana, it has been transported to different waterbodies on the felt soles of fishermen’s wading boots (ANS 2007).
 It can also float by itself or on mats of Cladophora spp., and move 60 m upstream in 3 months through positive rheotactic behavior (Zaranko et al. 1997).
 It can respond to chemical stimuli in the water, including the odor of predatory fish, which causes it to migrate to the undersides of rocks to avoid predation (Levri 1998).